yosh-401-advanced-javascript/seattle-javascript-401d31/instructor/brian/19-intro_to_angular_and_webpack/lab/19-intro_to_angular_and_webpack.md

 ======

 ## To Submit this Assignment
-  * create a new branch off of the branch that you created yesterday (lab-16)
+  * create a fork of this repository
   * write all of your code in a directory named `lab-` + `<your name>` **e.g.** `lab-brian`
   * push to your repository
   * submit a pull request to this repository